g-star423/ramp/README.md

 **Expected:** Clicking the checkbox toggles its value

 **Actual:** Nothing happens
+GS NOTE - changed line 96 to "position: absolute" to fix this bug.

 # Bug 3: Cannot select _All Employees_ after selecting an employee